 Open programs

 This incentive attracts games development projects to Queensland and supports local developers as well as international games companies establishing new studios in the state.
-The incentive provides up to 15% of eligible Queensland Game Development Expenditure (QGDE) for qualifying game projects.
-It can be used in conjunction with the Australian Government's Digital Games Tax Offset.
+The incentive provides up to 15% of eligible Queensland Game Development Expenditure (QGDE) for qualifying game projects with a minimum spend of AU$250,000.

 Grant information is sourced from official government websites and updated regularly.
 Always verify current eligibility and deadlines before applying.